 The STARS program has been developed as an investor education and fraud awareness program.
 The STARS program teaches students to research investments, assess risk, set financial goals, create online stock portfolios, and track results.

 Oklahoma students grades 9-12 have the opportunity to write a paper and win a monetary award.
 The papers should document the students’ research process in creating their stock portfolios, explain why they chose particular stocks, describe how their stocks performed, and detail what they learned as a result of the STARS program.

-The STARS team wants to invite you to the 2019 summer teacher workshops.
-In June 2019, we will be hosting four two-day workshops in Oklahoma City.
+The STARS team wants to invite you to the 2019 one-day teacher workshops.
+We will be hosting one-day workshops throughout the state of Oklahoma.
 The objectives of these workshops are to introduce you to the new and improved STARS program.

 The workshops are free.
-Teachers will receive a professional development certificate, meals, two nights lodging, and mileage reimbursement for attending the training.
+Teachers will receive a professional development certificate, lunch, and mileage reimbursement for attending the training.